Kei-On/Dynamical-Notation-for-5D-Chess/README.md

 * Contains information of parallel actions during one turn.
 * Contains information of which action causes creation of which board/timeline.
 * The machine can read regardless of how you reorder the cells(basic unit of the dynamical notation).
+* Easy to translate from/to Shad's 5D chess algebraic notation.

 ### Cons
 * More text needed, which causes hardness for nearsighted people to read.